The GAZENTENARY is extending through 2024 and into 2025 with further exhibitions planned.

-In the week leading up to what would have been Jeff Keen’s 100th birthday – 26 Nov 2023 – we have a trail of GAZ Happenings around Brighton:
+In the week leading up to what would have been Jeff Keen’s 100th birthday – 26 Nov 2023 – we had a trail of GAZ Happenings around Brighton:

 11th Nov – 23rd Dec